Chart Color Schemes

 Abbotsford has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified 52 projects likely impacting the area.
-Notable projects include New Johnston, 198 Noone Street Development Site, 35-41 Spensley Street Royal Hotel, and Victoria Gardens Expansion.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch identified 52 projects likely impacting the region.
+Key initiatives include New Johnston, Victoria Gardens Expansion, 198 Noone Street Development Site, and 35-41 Spensley Street Royal Hotel.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.